 Picture Book Revision: Online

-Ready to get your picture books out into the world?
 In this lively eight-week class, you will come to class with three picture book manuscripts and will craft six bold revisions (two new revisions for each story—usually up to 700 words), fiction or nonfiction, with an eye on submitting to children's book agents and editors in today's competitive and ever-shifting market.
 Each week will include a short lecture on a particular aspect of picture book revision with a close look at published picture books; revision tactics and exercises; feedback on classmate manuscripts.
 Students should already be familiar with the picture book format—its restrictions and possibilities—and will leave the course with a deeper understanding of picture book markets.
 You’ll also come away with three manuscripts to further develop or finalize for submission.
 This class is especially recommended for students who have taken Picture Book Intensive, Six Weeks Six Picture Books, Picture Book Generator or similar courses.

 *NOTE that while our handy dandy "Schedule" tab states a 6-7pm class time, there are actually no live meetings for this class!
 Weekly lessons and assignments open each Wednesday.
 Students will receive an invitation to Wet Ink, our online class platform, before 5pm on the first day of class.